Cover bild

 {{ $json.llm_context }}

-Den Basic LLM Chain with dem OpenAI Chat Model connectn:
+Den Basic LLM Chain with dem OpenAI Chat Model connect:

 • Node: OpenAI Chat Model